Endless Possibilities: Pursuing a tech career

 That is how I ended up taking maths and computer in my final year.
 After high school, I was on a completely different path than I had always planned.
 I had no idea how to code.
 I wasn’t tech savvy.
 In my first coding class, C++, I was completely lost and almost panicked.
 But sitting through two more classes, I realized that it wasn’t so hard and I could follow.
 The first time I coded to print “Hello World!”
 I was so excited.

 There was this mysterious yet intriguing sense I felt discovering the world of technology.
-That same year, Global Scribes: Youth Uniting Nations (GSYUN)* came to my school.
+That same year, Global Scribes: Youth Uniting Nations (GSYUN)* (an EQUALS partner) came to my school.
 Our computer science teacher turned out to be the person in charge, and I was introduced to this amazing family GSYUN family, which has been life changing and a lot of fun!
 Reflecting on that time, I realize that the moment when I stepped outside my comfort zone was a defining moment in my life.

 I believe everybody should have the experience of learning how technology works.
 Technology has become an integral part of our lifestyle, and it’s not going anywhere.
 I would love to be a part of discovering the endless possibilities technology can offer the world.
 Magic is the science we have not yet discovered, so never be afraid to learn about the unknown, even when it seems like nobody else is.